 How to Open Registry Editor from the Desktop Shortcut?

 Step 4.
-In the following screen, type the name as “Registry Editor.”
+Name the shortcut as “Registry Editor“.

-From now you can access the Registry Editor by double-clicking on its shortcut icon.
+You can now access the Registry Editor anytime by double-clicking the shortcut icon on your desktop.